jenkinsci/vectorcast-execution-plugin/README.md

 ## Change Log

 ### Version 0.71 (21 Sep 2021)
-- Updated scripts to use a different method for checking the presence of the new reports api.
-Later versions of VectorCAST will require this version of the VectorCAST/Execution plugin.
+- The Python support scripts have been updated to attempt importing a module from VectorCAST's DataAPI/reporting API vs. checking for the existence of a pre-compiled Python bytecode file.
+Such an approach follows Python's "EAFP" mantra.

 ### Version 0.70 (2 Aug 2021)
 - Updated scripts to use io.open for all opens